 - Status gets updated on the original post in this forum thread

-SimC & Raidbots status
+SimC & Raidbots sims

 Raidbots is a web interface for SimC.
 Raidbots runs on the release-version of SimC, but you can get beta versions of SimC directly from them.

 - Raidbots and SimC are fairly stable for supported specs.

 - Support for DPS, as well as DPS for some tank specs (no healing or toughness sims).
 See this spreadsheet for status on which specs are fully supported.

 - You can download SimC directly to run Shadowlands simulations now (beta server changes updated within a day), or choose the Nightly SimC builds on Raidbots Advanced options.

 - Rotations are continuously being worked on and you can edit rotations in the code.
 Expect more updates in the weeks following the raid opening.

 - Hotfix and patch data post-expansion launch is usually updated quickly (within a day)